Pull Script (Remote to Local)

 - Cleans up the remote backup

-RVqYRUrc_→wp_) - Imports the database locally
+- Imports the database as-is (no SQL file modification needed)

 - Runs search-replace on the domain (catches both